trcarville/stats220/index.md

 ![](my_meme.png)

-It was made using the magick package on R Studios.
+*It was made using the magick package on R Studios*.

 ### My inspiration

 I was finding it very hard to get inspired for my meme.
-I was staring at my computer trying to think of an idea, when all that was going through my mind was how much I wanted to have a break and go get food... and there was my inspiration.
+I was staring at my computer trying to think of an idea, when all that was going through my mind was how much I wanted to have a break and go get food... and **there was my inspiration**.

+This was a perfect meme for me because I love:
+- dogs 🐶
+- food 🍕
+- not studying

 Here is my `R` code for my meme!